nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* is an administrator of a small Non-Profit Organisation (NPO) who needs to track volunteers and their assigned buddy elderly.
+* single administrator of Non-Profit Organisation (NPO) who needs to track volunteers and their assigned elderly
-* works alone in managing volunteer and elerly information.
+* works alone in managing volunteer and elderly information.
-* tech-savvy.
+* tech-savvy
 * has a need to manage a significant number of contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* is comfortable using CLI apps

 **Value proposition**: FriendlyLink streamlines volunteer and elderly management for single administrators of small NPOs.
 With its easy-to-use text-based interface and contact management features, say goodbye to manual record-keeping and hello